Bengali payesh recipe – Bengali birthday special sweet or dessert

 Instructions

-• Take 1/4 cup of gobindo bhog rice in a bowl.
-Wash it for 3-4 times and soak it with 1 cup of water.
-Soak it for 30 mins.
+• Take 1/4 cup of gobindo bhog rice, wash it 3-4 times.
+Soak it for 30 minutes with 1 cup of water.

 soaking gobindho bhog rice in water for making this bengali sweet kheer